harrietrc/loadimpact-docs/jekyll/_v4/test-running/test-scheduling.md

 ---
 layout: classic-docs
-title: Scheduling tests within the Load Impact Web UI
+title: Scheduling tests within the LoadImpact Web UI
 description: How to schedule your v4.0 tests to run at a set interval or at a later time
 categories: [test-running]
 order: 3